-Recommendations for the Stroke Advisory Board Legislative Implications Restore and expand financial support for the Board and the stroke system of care. implications Removal of the Board website that was used to provide public information and act as a resource for providers, agencies, and facilities to access the Board's recommendations and topics of interest.
-Removal of the collaborative platform on a state-housed Google Drive that allowed members and public parties to participate in the Board's work and making work transparent, accessible, and efficient.
-The Department support provided facilitation, a neutral platform for physical and virtual meeting space, supported collaboration, and accomplished engagement with various stakeholder groups.
+Recommendations for the Stroke Advisory Board Legislative Implications Restore and expand financial support for the Board and the stroke system of care.
+The scope of the impact of HB 20-1397 includes the following: The Department support provided facilitation, a neutral platform for physical and virtual meeting space, supported collaboration, and accomplished engagement with various stakeholder groups.
 The Department has also previously provided key navigation through government processes to ensure the Board's ability to achieve deliverables assigned in statute including membership and annual report submission to the legislature.
 The restoration of administrative resources for the Board would mean that the very limited time that the members of the volunteer Board have available will be focused on substantive, statewide stroke system of care changes instead of also being burdened with the administrative duties.
 Legislation would be required to restore administrative resources.
-Change the membership of the Stroke Advisory Board to: Edit the primary care physician seat to include advanced practice practitioners and remove the Board certification listed because currently, there are no board certifications that match the description in the legislation.
-Change the second national stroke association representative to representative from a Regional Medical Director's group.
-Change the representative of a statewide association of physicians to a medical insurer or payer.
-Legislation would be required to modify the membership.
+Change the membership of the Stroke Advisory Board to: Edit the primary care physician seat to include advanced practice practitioners and remove the Board certification listed because currently, there are no board certifications that match the description in the legislation Change the second national stroke association representative to representative from a Regional Medical Director's group Change the representative of a statewide association of physicians to a medical insurer or payer Legislation would be required to modify the membership.